Tech Tip: The 3 Most Common HDMI Issues and Resolutions

 - Ensure all HDMI cables and devices can support the signal being sent.
 For most use cases, a High-Speed HDMI Cable with Ethernet (Capable of 18Gbps) will be more than enough to satisfy signal transport if every device can handle said signal.

 - Ensure your HDMI cable is the correct length.
-The current HDMI specification calls for cables to be between 2-10M (6.6-33ft).
-Smaller wire cables may be unable to transmit higher bandwidth signals like 4K60 over distances of even 5M (16ft).
+The current HDMI specification calls for cables shorter than 10M (up to 33ft).
+However, cables shorter than 2 meters (6.6ft) may become over-amplified by a sink device, making the signal too "hot" to be understood.
+Smaller wire gauge cables may be unable to transmit higher bandwidth signals like 4K60 over distances of even 5M (16ft).
 When going longer distances, it is recommended to use an Active HDMI Cable.
-These cables are one-directional and may require power but have the advantage of pushing the HDMI distance up to 100M (330Ft).
+These cables are one-directional and may require power, but have the advantage of pushing the HDMI distance up to 100M (330Ft).

 - Ensure you are in the correct input for your HDMI device.
 Some HDMI devices may only have one input that is capable of full bandwidth.
 This is usually stated in the device specification or user manual.